UCAT scores are used in different ways depending on the university:

-Think tactically.
-If your score is not so great, look for the medical or dental schools that do not use it for the interview selection alone.
-If you have a high score, maximise your chance of success by applying to medical schools that value it highly.
+- If you have a high score, maximise your chance of success by applying to medical schools that value it highly.

 Your UCAT score only makes up 20% of your overall score.
 30% comes from your academics and 50% from your interview assessment.
 They use the SJT to decide on offers when candidates have similar scores.